Mercy-Kangangi/SyriaTel-Customer-Churn-Project-/README.md

 # Limitations

 -While the final model performs well, it is limited as it did not include external factors such as 'competitor pricing' or 'promotions'.
+- 33% of churners still undetected (False Negatives in Confusion Matrix)

 # Recommendations to Stakeholders (Conclusion)